A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 16. Customer Acquisition Cost

-In the world of marketing, customer acquisition cost equals your ad spend divided by the number of booked jobs as a result of that spend, over a certain period of time.
+In marketing, customer acquisition cost (CAC) is your ad spend divided by the number of booked jobs due to that spend, over a certain period of time.
 It’s important to keep track of this to monitor profitability.

-Customer Acquisition Cost (CAC) = Total costs of acquiring new customers (such as ad spend) ÷ Number of booked jobs in a given period
+CAC = Total cost of acquiring new customers (such as ad spend) ÷ Number of booked jobs in a given period

 17. Revenue per Lead

-To find your bottom line, look no further than revenue per lead.
-This is the total volume of sales divided by the total number of leads, including canceled leads.
+Revenue per lead is the total volume of sales divided by the total number of leads, including canceled leads.
 As you look at field service performance metrics, it’s important to examine the percentage of closed leads.
 If your company closes only a small percentage of total leads, it’s time to re-examine key business practices.

 Revenue per Lead = Total volume of sales ÷ Total number of leads